mpaviotti/mpaviotti.github.com/_posts/2022-11-10-fixed-points-CCS.markdown

 > There is no initial object (or natural numbers object) in PCF (or other "PCF-like" languages like Haskell)

 this is because `Empty` actually contains the bottom element $$\bot$$.
-For the same reasons, if we know consider System F with a polymorphic fixed-point operator and define the $$0$$ object by setting
+For the same reasons, if we now consider System F with a polymorphic fixed-point operator and define the $$0$$ object by setting

 $$ 0 = \forall x . x$$

 This object has actually an inhabitant: the non-terminating computation.
 Thus, it is not the initial object.

-But if you instead think this is just me rambling about.. well you're probably right.